hbz/lobid-blog/_drafts/lobid-api.md

 ### lobid-organisations: JSON with context

-For the first dataset that we moved to the new approach, lobid-organisations, we turned that around &mdash; instead of crafting N-Triples, and generating JSON-LD from them, we crafted JSON in the exact structure we want, from which we can then generate RDF serializations like N-Triples<sup>2</sup>:
+For the first dataset that we moved to the new approach, lobid-organisations, we turned that around &mdash; instead of crafting N-Triples, and generating JSON-LD from them, we crafted JSON in the exact structure we want, from which we can then generate RDF serializations like N-Triples:

 ![Lobid 2](/images/lobid-2.png "Lobid 2")